EliAndrewC/l7r/setting/l7r.md

 I hope this report is satisfactory, as it should answer the question of the Moto homeland.
 I am not generally knowledgeable about the Moto or the Ki Rin, but if you have other particular questions I can find those who are and discern the correct answers for you as I have done here.

-Daotai Kirghiz Bashi Magistrate under Kitsuki Tetsu, the Minister of Justice of the Moto clan
+Daotai Kirghiz Bashi Magistrate under Kitsuki Tetsu, the Minister of Justice of the Moto Clan

-Note that Bashi incorrectly refers to the Moto as a "clan" rather than a family of the Unicorn clan.
+Note that Bashi incorrectly refers to the Moto as a "clan" rather than a family of the Unicorn Clan.
 Apparently the northern tribes consider the Moto to be allies of the Unicorn rather than vassals of them.
 Considering how fiercely independent the Moto are and how much they hew to their own ways, this isn't an entirely unreasonable assessment!

 Regardless, readers should note the similarities this account has with Rokugani religion and also the differences.
 In particular, "Tenri" is not a figure previously established in Rokugani religion, though it's certainly possible that such a figure could exist.
 Some of the characters are recognizable and could be mapped onto Rokugani deities, and other events don't match anything in Rokugan's history, but since many of these events take place before the dawn of the Empire, it's entirely possible that Rokugan's history is incomplete and the Uru history is correct.
 Or perhaps their story is simply wrong, and is an invention of their storytellers, or perhaps some of it is wrong and other bits are accurate.